aktaylor08/SkewT/README.txt

     from skewt import SkewT
     sounding = SkewT.Sounding(data=data_dict)
-    sounding.plot_skewt
+    sounding.plot_skewt(color='r',lw=2)

 News
 ====
-I was so thrilled to see that there were something like 80 downloads in the first week that I dropped everything else and pushed through some changes I had been meaning to make.
+Simon Caine is now on board as a developer!
+We look forward to a bunch of exciting improvements from this Guru of Python/Atmos.

 Thanks for your interest in this package and I'd love to hear your feedback: thomas.chubb AT monash.edu

 Here's a summary of what's new in this release:

-* Added a parcel ascent routine based on provided pressure, dewpoint and temperature.
-This routine adds some characteristics to the plot in the upper LHS.
-TODO: initialise parcels automatically, calculate CAPE and CIN and Precipitable water...
-* Removed reliance on rcParams to make the figure look pretty.
-Did this because I got annoyed (and I'm sure that others will too) at what happens to graphs plotted subsequently... they end up with yellow axes etc.
-* Improved some of the aesthetics of the plot... moved standard atmosphere height axis to right hand side.
+* Added an automatic parcel initialisation routine to facilitate parcel ascent routine.
+* Bug-fix: There was an error thrown if the input data wasn't masked arrays.
+  This must have been really annoying...
+Sorry, and thanks Simon for pointing this out.
+You wouldn't have noticed if you were reading text files because the Sounding.readfile() method returns masked arrays.

 Sounding Files
 ==============